akveo/nebular/docs/articles/nebular-themes-tutorial-basic.md

 }

 ```
-Here we use [Angular Router](https://angular.io/tutorial/toh-pt5#routing), which is not covered here, but you can read it in the Angular docs.
+Here we use [Angular Router](https://angular.io/tutorial/toh-pt5#routing), that is not covered here, but you can read it in the Angular docs.
 <hr class="section-end">

-6) We are ready to check a result.
+6) We are ready to check the result.
 Let's run `npm start` with [CLI](https://github.com/angular/angular-cli) and open in your browser `http://localhost:4200/`.
 Now we use default Nebular theme.
-The way to customize it describe in the next step [Custom theme](#/docs/ngxadmin-tutorials/themes-tutorial-custom-theme).
+How to customize is described in the next step [Custom theme](#/docs/ngxadmin-tutorials/themes-tutorial-custom-theme).
 ![image](assets/images/articles/smart-house-sample-page.png)

 ## Next